wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 <a name="Docker4Mac"></a>

-## Install Docker on Mac OSX #
+## Install Docker on MacOS #

    PROTIP: The version of Linux that comes with Mac isn't completely compatible with Linux.
    So an extra layer is needed to emulate a Docker host.
    That’s <a target="_blank" href="https://github.com/boot2docker/osx-installer/releases/tag/v1.6.0">
    Boot2Docker</a>.

 0. If you've previously installed Boot2Docker or Docker for Mac, uninstall it by deleting it within your Applications folder.

+   <a target="_blank" href="https://docs.docker.com/docker-for-mac/">https://docs.docker.com/docker-for-mac</a> is the official docs.

    Versions of Mac before Yosemite would need to use the now deprecated Docker Toolbox, which is no longer used.
 It depended on Virtualbox.